 What type of cremation services are available?

 You can select from a range of cremation services and packages.
 These will start with a basic cremation without any additional services, which is the cheapest type of cremation package.
 You can have a full-service funeral that is followed by the cremation, a cremation followed by a memorial service, or just a viewing followed by a cremation.
-Cremation does offer versatility in what options you have, and when and where any services can be held.
+Cremation offers versatility in your options and when and where any services can be held.